sparseghian24/sparseghian24.github.io/README.md

 23:
 - make calendar of how many days left
-- change project idea to reflect time schedule (probably a computer game like 2048 or that snake game) + research
+- change project idea to reflect time schedule (probably a computer game like hangman or that snake game) + research

 24:
 - figure out how/if to use replit or spider and write pseudo code